-In making an order for child support, the court shall also make an order for the contribution to work-related child care.
+In making an order for child support, the court shall also make an order for the contribution to work-related childcare.
 Regs.
 Conn.
 State Agencies § 46b-215a-2c(g)(1).
-The percentage each parent owes for child care is calculated in the same manner as for unreimbursed medical expenses.
+The percentage each parent owes for childcare is calculated in the same manner as for unreimbursed medical expenses.
 See § 7.33, above.
 Costs may be subject to contribution under the guidelines to the extent they are:

 1. Reasonable.